Soundtrack to a Coup d'Etat: Release and reception

 The film premiered at the 2024 Sundance Film Festival as part of the World Documentary Competition where it received the Special Jury Award for Cinematic Innovation.
 The jury described the film as "a bold and ambitious way to grapple with a complex story.
 It bursts into our consciousness using multiple storytelling forms, taking a concealed history and making us see it differently."

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 91 out of 100, based on 19 critics, indicating "universal acclaim".

-Shortly after the film's premiere at Sundance, it was championed by critic Alissa Wilkinson of The New York Times, who wrote "I can't stop thinking about the remarkable 'Soundtrack to a Coup d’Etat,' a sprawling film that's a well-researched essay about the 1960 regime change in the Democratic Republic of Congo and the part the United States, particularly the C.I.A., played."
+Shortly after the premiere of the film at Sundance, it was championed by critic Alissa Wilkinson of The New York Times, who wrote "I can't stop thinking about the remarkable 'Soundtrack to a Coup d'Etat,' a sprawling film that's a well-researched essay about the 1960 regime change in the Democratic Republic of Congo and the part the United States, particularly the C.I.A., played."
 She later described the film as "marvelous".
-Wilkinson ranked the film 4th in her list of the Top 10 Best Films of 2024, writing that it was "both a multimedia dissertation and a dizzying accomplishment."
+Wilkinson ranked the film fourth in her list of the Top Ten Best Films of 2024, writing that it was "both a multimedia dissertation and a dizzying accomplishment".

+The film was nominated for Best Documentary Feature Film at the 97th Academy Awards.

 The critic Murtada Elfadl published on Variety: "an invigorating piece of documentary filmmaking [...]
-It’s dense yet nuanced, managing to capture so many disparate threads that combined to result in Lumumba’s murder."
+It's dense yet nuanced, managing to capture so many disparate threads that combined to result in Lumumba's murder."

 Marya E. Gates wrote on RogerEbert.com: "A searing video-essay… Watching the doc evokes the same intellectual and visceral feeling one gets from reading a dense work of nonfiction…For many it will be an eye-opener."